department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

       - Filing a Beneficiary Travel Mileage request
   - If yes...
     - I now want to show you a few kiosk screens before I ask more questions about kiosks. _Share my screen and go through a prototype of the main appointment kiosk sign-in and check-in workflow with contact information.
 After showing them the workflow…_
-      - Does this look similar or different from your experience?
-How so?
+      - Does this look familiar?
       - Have you ever been asked additional questions compared to what I just showed you when checking-in via the kiosk?
         - What were the questions?
         - What type of appointments were they for?
-      - _Skip if Veteran described a kiosk experience in the intro section._ How would your describe that check-in experience?
+      - _Skip if Veteran described a kiosk experience in the intro section._ How would you describe that check-in experience?
 Was it a good or bad experience?
 Easy or hard?
         - What did you like about it?
         - What did you not like about it?
-    - Have you ever used the kiosk to check-in for a lab? _Show them screens of the lab experience._
+    - Have you ever used the kiosk for something that you didn't have an appointment for?
+    - What about to check-in for a lab? _Show them screens of the lab experience._
       - If yes,
         - How would you describe that experience?
           - What did you like about it?